ericthmoritsuka/TWOnboarding/week 1/git.md

 * Use cli to submit PRs

 ### Fork/clone repo
 Forking a repository is the same as making a copy of that repository where you will make alterations.
-To do so:
+To do so,
 1. go to the repository you want to contribute (probably in GitHub);
 1. Click on _Fork_.